elf4j/elf4j-provider/README.md

    the [conseq4j](https://github.com/q3769/conseq4j#style-2-submit-each-task-directly-for-execution-together-with-its-sequence-key)
    concurrent API, the elf4j-engine processes log events issued by different caller threads in parallel, and those by the same caller threads in sequence.
-This ensures all logs of the same caller thread arrives at the log destination in chronological order, meanwhile, enabling multithreaded processing for logs of different caller threads.
+This ensures all logs of the same caller thread arrives at the log destination in chronological order (same order as they are issued by the thread).
+However, logs from different caller threads are not guaranteed of any particular order of arrival.
 2. A back buffer that, on the one end, takes in the data bytes from the log processing thread and, on the other end, flushes to the target out stream in batches (i.e. providing the batch effect).